When is the best time to go to Ireland?

 Temperatures and rainfall in Ireland

-On these 3 graphs, we present the evolution of temperatures of Ireland and month-by-month rainfall for the cities of Dublin, Cork, Galway, Achill Island and Aran Islands, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of Ireland and month-by-month rainfall for the cities of Dublin, Cork, Galway, Belmullet and Connemara National Park, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in Ireland